Ogleidis Suárez

-Ogleidis Suárez (born 28 October 1987) is a Venezuelan model and professional boxer.
+Ogleidis Suárez (born 28 October 1987) is a Venezuelan professional boxer.
 She held the WBA female featherweight title in 2013, having been promoted from interim champion, a title she held since 2011.
 Suárez was the WBA female interim super featherweight champion in 2014 and challenged for the IBF female light middleweight title in 2019.
 She also challenged for the WBA female super-welterweight title in 2025.

 Professional career

 Suárez made her professional debut on 7 December 2006, scoring a second-round technical knockout (TKO) victory against Luz Darys Giraldo at the Centro de Convenciones Atlapa in Panama City.

 After compiling a record of 5–0–1 (4 KOs), she defeated Magdalena Leija via seven-round unanimous decision (UD) on 18 September 2008, capturing the vacant WBA Fedelatin female super bantamweight title at the Centro de Convenciones Figali in Panama City.
 All three judges scored the bout 70–63.
 She lost the title three fights later, suffering the first defeat of her career against Chantal Martínez by way of split decision (SD) on 21 July 2009.
 One judge scored the bout 68–67 in favour of Suárez while the other two judges scored it 68½–68 and 68½–65¼ for Martínez.
 After four consecutive wins, Suárez faced Martínez for a second time on 2 October 2010, attempting to regain the WBA regional title in a bout which served as an eliminator for the WBA's world super bantamweight title.
 In the second defeat of her career, Suárez lost via fifth-round TKO.